Nell44577642/PBL-1/README.md

 Medium : Minimax depth = 2, Makes decent moves
 Difficult : Its often a Tie, impossible to win

+You can choose the design of your player, cant have the same ( error message : "Players must choose different symbols")

 ### 4. Testing & Validation

 - The project was tested by: